mageec/beebs/README.md

 # BEEBS: Open Benchmarks for Energy Measurements on Embedded Platforms

-This repository contains the Bristol Energy Efficiency Benchmark Suite (BEEBS).These benchmarks are designed to test the performance of deeply embedded systems, particularly with regard to energy consumed.
+This repository contains the Bristol/Embecosm Embedded Benchmark Suite (BEEBS).These benchmarks are designed to test the performance of deeply embedded systems, particularly with regard to energy consumed.
 As such they assume the presence of no OS and in particular no output stream.